arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/operations-manual/operations-manual.md

 The battery is a rechargeable Li-ion 18650.
 It is located in the bottom part of the Alvik, to access it you need to remove one screw and take out the plastic holder.

-The Nano ESP32 can report the status of the battery trough the terminal of the Arduino Lab for MicroPython and with its RGB status LED.
+The Nano ESP32 can report the status of the battery through the terminal of the Arduino Lab for MicroPython and with its RGB status LED.
 To do that you need to call the `Alvik.begin()` function, in any program.

 When the battery is charging the status LED will blink RED for 1 second.
 ![charging blink](assets/charging.gif)